 - If you want to know the effect of factors on the satisfaction level of a profession, you will use Two-Way ANOVA.
-Here satisfaction level is the dependent variable and the factors like work environment, work pressure, employment type, etc will be the independent factors here.
+Here satisfaction level is the dependent variable and factors like work environment, work pressure, employment type, etc will be the independent factors here.

 To do variance analysis, you should have a data set first.
 Here, suppose you have a dataset that contains data on the satisfaction level of people in various professions.
-Here is a list is shown of 9 people from each profession.
+Here is a list of 9 people from each profession.

 Step 1: Go to Data Analysis Option

 - At first, go to the Data tab in the top ribbon,

 - Now, the Data Analysis window will appear.

 - Here, select the Anova: Single Factor option.

 - Then press OK.

 Final Step: Set Input Range and Press OK